12-year-old girl expected to face charges after threat toward Deerfield Beach Middle School

 Her family has been made aware of the situation.

-It is now up to the State Attorney’s Office to charge the child or not.
+It is now up to the State Attorney’s Office to deciden whether or not to charge the child.
+She will not be returning to Deerfield Beach Middle anytime soon and will likely face severe consequences.

-Other threats were also made towards Deerfield Beach High School and another school in Hallandale Beach.
+Other threats have also been made toward Deerfield Beach High School and another school in Hallandale Beach.

+One of the posts reads, “People are saying today was just a warning.
+Tomorrow is the real deal.”

+Another comment reads, “Yeah, they’re saying it’s gonna be worse that Stoneman Douglas, I hope.”

 Broward County Public Schools wants students and parents to know that online threats are serious and will be handled as such.